Boba Gummies: 2 Types of Tapioca Milk Tea Gummy Candy

-7 days after I first purchased the Japanese techno-pop girls’ CD single “Spring of Life” and other CD albums, I immediately joined their fan club, for their music and dance performances instantly made me addicted to them.
+7 days after I first purchased the techno-pop girls’ CD single “Spring of Life”, I joined their fan club, for their music and dance performances instantly caught my heart.

 Japanese Bubble Milk Tea Gummy Candy

-The one with the orange package is “Kogumi Tapioca Milk Tea & Fruit Tea Mix Gummies” from “UHA Mikakuto” and the other with a light yellow ocher color is “Tapioca Milk Tea Gummy” from “Kreet (クリート)”.
+The one with the orange packaging is “Kogumi Tapioca Milk Tea & Fruit Tea Mix Gummies” from UHA Mikakuto, while the light yellow ocher one is “Tapioca Milk Tea Gummy” from Kreet.

-As you can see in the photo, these 2 Japanese boba gummies have quite different characteristics, so here let’s take a close look at them with me.
+As you can see in the pictures above and below, these 2 Japanese boba gummies have quite different characteristics, so here let’s take a close look at them with me.